ArberSadriuu/brevity/README.md

 ## How to Use

 1. Enter a URL of an article you want to summarize
-2. Click the "Go" button
+2. Click the "Summarize" button
 3. View the summary
 4. Your summarized articles will be saved in the History tab